 Follow us on Facebook for up to date news of extra open days and special offers

-Fridays and Sundays 10 till 4 from May till the end of September (if you need to pick on a different day for an event that's fine, just contact us to book in)
+If you need to pick at least 1 bucket of flowers on a different day for an event, that's fine, just contact us to book in.

 We'll direct you to where the best flowers are on the day, then you are free to explore the gardens and pick your favourite flowers to take home.